What kind of coffee does Chick-Fil-A use?

 I don’t usually eat breakfast at Chick-Fil-A, but was flying out of LAX airport recently and grabbed breakfast before my flight.
 It was a good opportunity to try out their coffee for the first time, so I ordered a cup and drank it black.

-While in Los Angeles, there was only two places that opened up near my hotel before 7 a.m., and they were Dunkin and Starbucks.
-I ended up drinking Dunkin original and Dunkin Guatemalan on consecutive days there, black, and they were both very good coffees.
+While in Los Angeles, there were only two places that opened up near my hotel before 7 a.m., and they were Dunkin and Starbucks.
+I ended up drinking Dunkin’ donuts original and Dunkin Guatemalan on consecutive days.
+I drank straight up black coffee and both proved to be a great cup of coffee.
+Dunkin, Chick fil-A and Starbucks all use 100% arabica coffee beans and as any coffee lover knows, arabica beans taste better with less bitterness.

-So I am comparing my recent Chick-Fil-A to the coffees I had ordered the two previous days, and not to my home coffee setup with a high end automatic Krups machine and my own regular beans.
+So I am comparing my recent Chick-Fil-A to the coffees I had ordered the two previous days, and not to my home coffee setup with a high end automatic Krups coffee maker and my own regular beans.
 Which is probably a much fairer comparison.

-Unfortunately, I did not really enjoy my Chick-Fil-A coffee and ended up throwing it out and buying a different coffee elsewhere in the airport.
-The coffee tasted overly strong as if there was too much ground coffee and not enough water, and I’m not even sure that it tasted fresh.
+Unfortunately, I did not really enjoy my Chick-Fil-A coffee flavor and ended up throwing it out and buying a different coffee elsewhere in the airport.
+Again I drank the coffee black, but on my informal taste test the coffee was overly strong as if there the ratio of coffee grounds to water was off.
+It tasted as if there was too much ground coffee and not enough water, and I’m not even sure that it tasted fresh.
 How long had it been sitting in that dispenser?
 Minutes?
 Hours?
 I don’t know.